robit-man/hydra/docs/docs/WebSerial.md

 - Encoding: `encoding`, `appendNewline`, `newline`, `writeMode` (text/hex/raw), `readMode` (text/hex/raw), `echoSent`.
 - Logging: `maxLogLines`.

+## Data Contracts
+- Inputs: strings or hex/raw buffers depending on `writeMode`; newline appended when enabled.
+- Outputs: decoded strings when `readMode=text`; hex strings or raw ArrayBuffers otherwise.
+- Router emits payloads as text unless `readMode` is raw/hex, in which case downstream nodes must decode accordingly.

 ## How It Works
 - Requests a serial port, applies baud/encoding, streams read data to the router, and writes outbound payloads from the `text` input.
 - Reconnects automatically when enabled and remembers last used devices/ports.